enthought/pyface/docs/source/data_view.rst

    :end-at: return value

-Conversion of values into data channels is done by providing a value type for each cell.
-The |get_value_type| method provides an appropriate data type for each item in the table.
+Conversion of values into data channels is done by providing a value type for each cell that implements the |AbstractValueType| interface.
+The
+|get_value_type| method is expected to provide an appropriate data
+type for each item in the table.
 For this data model we have three value
 types: the column headers, the keys and the values.